-Nevertheless, we will not pursue worries about these claims, and accept personal experience, testimony, and at least some instances of memory as reliable evidence.
+Nevertheless, we will not pursue worries about these claims and we'll accept personal experience (OB1), testimony (OB3), and at least some instances of memory (OB2) as reliable evidence.

-P4 states a mathematical fact, and is thus a relation of ideas.
+OB4 states a mathematical fact, and is thus a relation of ideas.

-We will grant that mathematical theorems follow from self-evident axioms using unassailable logical tools, including the principle of contradiction.
+We will also put aside questions about the claim that mathematical theorems follow from self-evident axioms using unassailable logical tools including the principle of contradiction.

-P5, our knowledge of ourselves, leads to a complication to which we shall return, in our next class.

-For now, let's look at P6 and P7, and indeed L1-L3, Newton's three laws of motion.
+OB5, our knowledge of ourselves, leads to a complication to which we shall return in our next class.
+For now, let's look at OB6 and OB7, and indeed NL1 - NL3, Newton's three laws of motion.

-- L1: Inertia: an object in motion will remain in motion, an object at rest will remain at rest, unless acted on by an unbalanced force. - L2: The force produced by an object is equal to the product of its mass and its acceleration. - L3: For every action there is an equal and opposite reaction.
+- NL1 Inertia: an object in motion will remain in motion, an object at rest will remain at rest, unless acted on by an unbalanced force. - NL2 The force produced by an object is equal to the product of its mass and its acceleration. - NL3 For every action there is an equal and opposite reaction.